ryansheehy0/Neo-C/Standard_Libraries/standard_libraries.md

 ## MachineLearning

 ## Optional
+- This isn't really necessary because you could just use error handling.

 ## SQLike
 - Used to interface with a local SQLike database.
 - Also supports a noSQL section.

+## Other Data Structures
+- All of these inherit from the DataStructure class.
+- BalancedBinaryTree
+- There are set versions of other data types.
+- KeyValuePair
+	- Overloads the =s operator
+- Tree, Heap, Graph, Trie

+### LinkedList
+### DoublyLinkedList